-We very much hope to restart our linguistic and cultural programme in the coming months which includes a joint exchange initiative with the highly academic Ecole Alsacienne in Paris.
-In the Fifth Form, there will also be various private exchange opportunities, holiday courses and work experience opportunities.
+We are now able to restart our linguistic and cultural programme in the coming months which includes a joint exchange initiative with the highly academic Ecole Alsacienne in Paris.
+There will also be various private exchange opportunities, holiday courses and work experience opportunities.
 As Central London is just a few miles away, you will be given regular opportunities to go to the Institut Français to attend events such as films.
 You are very much encouraged to avail yourself of these opportunities to experience French culture and language first-hand.